 What Not to Do When Clipping The Nails Of Your Cat

 Grooming your cat’s nails needs concentration and focus.
-If done hurriedly, it can be painful and cause a lot of discomfort.
-Schedule to groom your cat’s nails when you are not in a rush.
+If done haphazardly, it can be painful and be very uncomfortable for your fur baby.
+Make sure to groom your cat’s nails when you aren’t too much in a rush.

-Clipping off your cat’s nails can be tricky especially if your cat is not used to it.
+Clipping your cat’s nails can be tricky especially if your cat is not used to it.
 Your cat may be a bit anxious about it.
-Going about it in a calm and collected way will help your cat have an easy time and stay tranquil during the process.
+Going about it in a calm and collected way will help your cat stay calm during the process.

-- · Hold: How you hold your cat during the nail grooming will be helpful to both you and the cat.
-The scruff is the best position to hold your cat.
+- The way you hold your cat during nail grooming is important for both you and the cat.
+Holding your cat by their scruff is in the best way to hold your cat during the nail trimming process.
 The scruff is a portion of fur on the cat’s neck which the mother cat herself uses to hold and carry her kittens.
 Your grip should not be too firm, just relaxed.

-- · Let your cat sit on your lap.
+- Let your cat sit on your lap.
 Take your kitty’s paw and gently and calmly extend its claws.
-If it retreats its paw do not hold it in place by force, this will only add to its anxiety.
-If however kitty remains calm, proceed and clip the nail.
+If it retreats its paw don’t hold it in place by force, this will only create more anxiety.

-- · If you are having difficulties cutting your kitty’s nails, move one paw at a time.
-You do not want your kitty to be resentful of the exercise as the resentment may turn into hostility.
+- If you are having difficulties cutting your kitty’s nails, move one paw at a time.
+You do not want your kitty to be resentful as they may soon become agitated and hostile.

-- · Your kitty’s favorite treats can be helpful at this time to keep your cat calm and reward for good behavior.
+- Give your cat one of its favorite treats to help them keep calm and reward them for good behavior.

 How To Choose The Best Nail Clippers For Your Kitty